 SERVING INSTRUCTIONS: Enjoy at room temperature.
 If you are looking for more adventure, slice a DKA in half horizontally and add a scoop of ice cream to make an ice cream sandwich.

-STORAGE INSTRUCTIONS: DKAs should be consumed within 6 hours of baking.
+STORAGE INSTRUCTIONS: DKAs should be consumed within 6 hours of baking, but can keep at room temperature about two days, or 2 weeks frozen.